4x4 beach volleyball at the 2019 World Beach Games – Men's tournament: Venues

 The matches will be held on the Katara Beach.
-The number of arenas that will be used is yet to be revealed.

 Squads

 Each team may enter a squad consisting of up to 6 players.
 A total of up to 48 athletes are expected to compete.

 Pools composition

 Teams were seeded in the first two positions of each pool following the Serpentine system according to their FIVB Beach Volleyball World Rankings as of 30 June 2019.
 FIVB reserved the right to seed the hosts as heads of pool A regardless of the World Ranking.